-- Tulsi Cleanse: This is an amazing blend that includes Tulsi, Turmeric, Ginger and some very(!) bitter detox herbs: perfect to support the body’s healthy detoxification process by optimizing liver and kidney functions.
+- Tulsi Cleanse: This is an amazing blend that includes Tulsi, Turmeric, Ginger and some very(!) bitter detox herbs: perfect to support the body’s healthy detoxification process by optimising liver and kidney functions.

 P.S.
 Another added benefit from sipping hot water/herbal infusions throughout the day is the wonderful effect it has on your elimination 🙂

 As mentioned, the ‘melting’ of Winter congestion or accumulations can mean that we end up with colds, hayfever and allergies.
 Hayfever has been my nemesis all my life!
 Here are the things that have really helped reduce the symptoms:

 - Protect and soothe the mucous membranes by applying warm Cold Pressed Black Sesame Oil, or Nasya Oil (called Anu Oil) inside the nostrils.

 - Keep immunity strong by including plenty of Ashwagandha, Turmeric, Vitamin C and Vitamin D: Read more immunity-boosting tips here.

 - Reduce your exposure to known causes e.g. dust mites, pollen

 - Strengthen digestion: The aforementioned cleanse will help reduce the severity of any sinus-related symptoms, reducing toxins and strengthening digestion.